 The Research Center for Environmental Quality Control (RCEQC) was inaugurated in 1995 with three research and educational divisions: Environmental Quality Control, Environmental Quality Evaluation, and Environmental Quality Mitigation.
 The main objectives of the Center are to integrate the relevant fields of engineering and to become an advanced educational and research institution by investigating the direct and indirect adverse effects of environmental pollutants on human health and the ecosystem.

 Quantum Science and Engineering Center

-Support for nanoscale material science research using particle beam accelerator quantum beams
+Supporting nanoscale science research using particle beam accelerators